ianb/blog/content/pages/index.md

 You've reached my homepage on the world wide web.
 Hello!

 On the internet I'm a computer programmer.
-Not on the internet I am also a computer programmer, but I also have a [wife](http://emilymurphy.com) and daughter.
+Not on the internet I am also a computer programmer, but I also have a [wife](http://emilymurphy.com) and two daughters.
 I live in Minneapolis, in the Powderhorn Park neighborhood.
 On the internet I live here; I can't find a social media home, but I guess [Twitter](https://twitter.com/ianbicking) is what I'm re-trying lately.

 Until recently (August 2020) I worked for [Mozilla](http://www.mozilla.org/).
 You can read more about what I'm doing on my [**projects page**](/projects.html).